Skip to content

 VSCode Extension

 The KSail VSCode extension brings cluster management into your editor.
-It provides a sidebar with live cluster status, interactive wizards for cluster operations, a command palette, keyboard shortcuts, and a built-in MCP server for AI assistants.
+It integrates with the VS Code Kubernetes extension to surface KSail clusters in the Cloud Explorer and Cluster Explorer, provides interactive wizards for cluster operations, a command palette with keyboard shortcuts, and a built-in MCP server for AI assistants.

 See the Installation Guide — VSCode Extension for Marketplace and VSIX installation steps.